-The New Horizon 2 Mine topsoil handling procedures, based upon the detailed soil survey information contained in Section 2.04.9, were developed to insure that the topsoil resources within the disturbance area are salvaged and replaced.
+The New Horizon 2 Mine topsoil management planhandling procedures, based upon the detailed soil survey information contained in Section 2.04.9, waswere developed to insure that the most suitable topsoil resources within the disturbance area is are salvaged.
+The management plan evaluates the topsoil resources and replaced.
 The plan outlined in the following subsections focuses on the topsoil replacement that has already occured (as of June 2010) and describes salvage depths and techniques, storage, redistribution, and maintenance or testing procedures necessary to restore the disturbed areas to the desired postmine land use.